 Hearing aids are most useful for people who suffer from sensorineural hearing loss, which is damage to the sensory cells in the inner ear.
 The aids amplify sound enough for the undamaged hair cells to catch and send to the brain.

-If you or someone you care for is interested in hearing aids, please contact our North Sioux City office at (605) 217-4320 to schedule an appointment with our Audiology Services.
+If you or someone you care for is dealing with hearing problems, and you’d like to know more about hearing aids, please contact The Hearing Place at (605) 217-4327 to schedule an appointment with our Audiology Services.

 Choosing a Hearing Aid

 It can be difficult to choose a hearing aid style that will fit your needs with so many options available.
 In addition to evaluating your hearing loss, an audiologist can help you find the best hearing aid for your needs and lifestyle.
 However, there are some things that you will want to be aware of when shopping for a hearing aid.